sangillee/TPLSm/UPDATELOG.md

 TPLS:
 Removed support for single floating point precision operation in TPLS.
 Disabled saving of weights in TPLS model as it doesn't seem to do anything.
+Added loop abortion based on norm of covariance.
+Will stop from generating meaningless components based on noise.

 TPLS_cv:
 Added support for more sophisticated cross-validation support in TPLS_cv.